Happy Birthday BIOMILQ: a reflection by Leila Strickland, our CSO & co-founder

 So, why am I doing this?

-One year later, I’m still mainly here for moms and babies.
-I still believe that human milk is the ideal food for human babies, and I’m still fed up with the shame that women are subjected to when they aren’t able or choose not to breastfeed.
+One year later, I’m still mainly here for moms, families and babies.
+I still believe that the nutrition of human milk is the ideal food for human babies, and I’m still fed up with the shame that women are subjected to when they aren’t able or choose not to breastfeed.
 I still ache for women who spend hours each day attached to a pump, and I’m still pissed about how the time spent producing milk subtly affects their career trajectories in comparison to their counterparts, whose bodies do not sustain the life of the next generation.

 Leila with Violet